CallumHemsley/PenguinDevs/content/tldr/image-uploads-react-tldr/index.md

 ---
-title: "Handling images in React"
+title: "Handling image uploads in React"
 date: "2019-11-17"
-description: "Learn quickly how to handle images with React by allowing users to select images, then send those images to the backend."
+description: "Learn quickly how to handle image uploads with React by allowing users to select images via drag'n'drop, then send those images to the backend."
 type: "tldr"
 ---